How to convert TIFF files to PDF using JavaScript

 Convert TIFF to PDF JavaScript API Key

-Copy the Live API Key, because you’ll need this for the TIFF to PDF API.
+Copy the Live API key — you’ll need it for the TIFF-to-PDF API.

-Next, copy your TIFF file to the input_documents folder and rename it to image.tiff.
-You can use our demo image(opens in a new tab) as an example.
+Paste your TIFF file inside the input_documents folder and rename it to image.tiff.
+You can use our demo image as an example.

-Then, in the root folder, tiff_to_pdf, create a file called processor.js.
+In the root folder, create a file called processor.js.
 This is the file where you’ll keep your code.

 Your folder structure will look like this: